maglietti/ignite3-chinook-demo/src/docs/pojo-mapping-doc.md

 When your POJO data reaches the Ignite cluster:

+1. **Distribution Zone Processing**: The zone determines how data is partitioned and replicated
-1. **Partitioning**: Each record is assigned to a specific partition based on a hash of its primary key or co-location key
+2. **Partitioning**: Each record is assigned to a specific partition based on a hash of its primary key or co-location key
-2. **Distribution**: The partitions are distributed across the cluster nodes according to the zone configuration
+3. **Distribution**: The partitions are distributed across the cluster nodes according to the zone configuration
-3. **Replication**: Data is replicated to additional nodes based on the replica count
+4. **Replication**: Data is replicated to additional nodes based on the zone's replica count
+5. **Storage Engine Processing**: The configured storage engine (defined by the storage profile) handles the physical storage
-4. **Indexing**: Indexes are created and maintained for efficient querying
+6. **Indexing**: Indexes are created and maintained for efficient querying
-5. **Storage**: Data is persisted in the storage engine using a columnar format for efficient access
+7. **Storage**: Data is persisted according to the storage engine's format (B+ tree or LSM-tree)

 ## Benefits of This Approach